IanFLee/jigsaw/README.md

 The following three functions are all augmentations of addEventListener.

- - listenAt() is for DOM elements already present in the HTML, not the JS (document.getElementById(id)).
+ - listenAt() is for DOM elements already present in the HTML.
- - listenFor() is for DOM elements that have been created dynamically in the JS (document.createElement(type)).
+ - listenFor() is for DOM elements that have been created dynamically in the JS.
  - inputC() is meant for adding larger amounts of event listeners.
 This currently only works on elements already present (getElementById).

 Each is functionally equivalent but preferred based on circumstances.